-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. $\,)$
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-File d by th e Registrant 🗵
+File d by th e Registrant ⊠

 File d by a Party other than the Registrant

 Che ck the appropriate box:

-Preliminary Proxy Statement
+Prelin ninary Proxy Statement

-Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))
+Confi dential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

 \boxtimes Defin itive Proxy Statement

 Defin itive Additional Materials

-Solici ting Material under § 240.14a-12
+Solici ting Material under §240.14a-12

 BRT APARTMENTS CORP.

 (Name of Registrant as Specified In Its Charter)

 (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Pay f Filing Fee (Check the appropriate box):
+Pay ment o f Filing Fee (Check the appropriate box):

-\boxtimes No fe ee required.
+\boxtimes No f ee required.

-Fee o computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-Title of each class of securities to which transaction applies:
+Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

+(1) Title of each class of securities to which transaction applies:

 (2) Aggregate number of securities to which transaction applies:

 (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

 (4) Proposed maximum aggregate value of transaction:

 (5) Total fee paid:

-Chec aid previously with preliminary materials. k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the tting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the of its filing.
-Amount Previously Paid:
+Fee paid previously with preliminary materials.

+for v ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, e Form or Schedule and the date of its filing.

+(1) Amount Previously Paid:

 (2) Form, Schedule or Registration Statement No.:

 (3) Filing Party:

 (4) Date Filed: